-Comments raised on the Pre-Application BAR (i.e. this report) will be incorporated and addressed in the Draft BAR.
+Comments raised on the Pre-Application Draft BAR and the Draft BAR were incorporated and addressed in the Draft BAR and Final BAR.

 6. Provide a summary of the issues raised by I&APs and an indication of the manner in which the issues were incorporated into the development proposal.